What Is Sensorimotor Psychotherapy?

 Addresses developmental trauma patterns

-This is why body-based or somatic trauma therapy in Dallas is gaining more attention, especially for those looking for sustainable change.
+This is why body-based or somatic trauma therapy in Dallas is gaining more attention, especially if you’re looking for sustainable change.

 Is Sensorimotor Psychotherapy the Same as Somatic Therapy?